emreoztoklu/Read-files-on-USB/README.md

 This file is about How to read files data on USB over STM32F407 Discovery Kit

-  - Compiler IDE: CubeIDE  (Framework v1.26 has issuse because of that it will be good choice if you create firttime file with CubeMX)
+  - Compiler IDE: CubeIDE  (Framework v1.26 has issuse because of that it will be good choice if you create firsttime file with CubeMX)

   - OTG Mass Storage Class
   - FatFile System